Cloud cost optimization

 AWS Instance Scheduler helps cut down on compute costs by automatically turning off instances when they aren't needed.
 This is particularly useful for development environments or workloads that follow a predictable schedule, such as shutting down during evenings or weekends when no one is using them.

-Instead of running instances 24/7, you can create customized schedules based on usage patterns.
+Instead of running instances 24/7, it is recommended to create customized schedules based on usage patterns.
 Some teams opt for always-stopped schedules, manually starting instances only when required.

-This guide walks through setting up an AWS Instance Scheduler and applying it across multiple instances.
+This guide walks through setting up AWS Instance Scheduler and applying it across multiple instances.

 Schedules actually define when the EC2 and RDS instances should be running.
 Each schedule has a unique name and its configuration is stored in the DynamoDB.